ben-g26/Rusting_Rivers/README.md

 ### Limitations

-- Rust axis is derived from observed rivers only
+- Rust axis is derived from a limited number of rivers
 - There is potential sensitivity to sampling variability
 - Controls are identified from satellite images only, ground truthing of non-rusting rivers would be ideal.